jsgraydon/jsgraydon/README.md

-- 👋 Hi, I’m @jsgraydon
+- 👋 Hi, I’m @jsgraydon (he/him)
-- 👀 I’m interested in clinical and quantitative pharmacology
+- 👀 I’m interested in rare disease pharmacology
 - 🌱 I’m currently learning machine learning for pharmacometric analysis
 - 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ... don't!
-- 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I collect rocks, gems, and minerals

 <!---
 jsgraydon/jsgraydon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.